warunatrivet/uwazi_test/Create-document-types.md

-Types allow you to collect structured, consistent metadata on your documents.
+Document types allow you to attribute structured, consistent metadata to your documents.
 Within each template, you can assign properties of the type:
 * text
 * numeric
 * select